RobotLocomotion/drake-blender/README.md

 ## Building and testing

+From a git checkout of `drake-blender`:

 ```sh
 ./bazel test //...
 ```

 ## Running the render server

+From a git checkout of `drake-blender`:

 ```sh
 ./bazel run :server
 ```

+Note that `server.py` is self-contained.
+Instead of using Bazel, you can also run it as a standalone Python program so long as the `requirements.in` packages are available in your Python runtime environment.

 ## Examples